evanvolgas/reflectedintelligence/_posts/2025-05-20-self-refine.md

 While both Self-Refine and Reflexion use feedback loops to make AI smarter, they tackle different challenges:

 - **Self-Refine** is about making a single response better by having the AI review and revise its own answer.
-- **Reflexion** is about helping an AI learn from failure over time – remembering what didn’t work and trying a better strategy next time.
+- **Reflexion** is about helping an AI learn from failure over time – remembering what didn't work and trying a better strategy next time.

 They both push AI toward something more thoughtful, less brittle, and better aligned with how humans actually work.